ashleybaxter/iamashley/_posts/2018-01-23-minimum-viable-process.markdown

 When I launched in 2016 I wasn't thinking along the lines of customer development.
 I didn't even know what that was.
 The manual process was simply the quickest way to ship.

-16 months later and I echo Alex's comment above—it's been the most valuable thing to inch With Jack forward.
+16 months later and I echo Alex's comment above—customer development has been the most valuable thing to inch With Jack forward.
+Speaking to customers has been as a direct result of having to manually process quotes.

 <h4>The Downside Of The Manual Process</h4>